 The dress inspiration is quite obvious, the beautiful, statuesque lady in royal blue, and then there’s mini me.
 The length is just right for my own personal preference since I lean more on the conservative side.
 My version looks a little bit more stiff due to the weight of the fabric being a jacquard compared to her lightweight and flowier crepe which also has a better drape.
 I wonder if fabric softener would actually fix the stiffness.
 I haven’t actually tried that on jacquard.

-I didn’t buy a dress pattern for this although Cynthia Rowley actually licenses her designs with Simplicity patterns.
-However, I’m not sure if they carry the exact pattern for this particular dress.
-I drafted my own from a simple shift dress sans ruffle hem RTW with the exact cut I wanted with a few tweaks.
-The ruffle hem pattern was easily achieved by cutting a long rectangular piece of fabric, however this was the most tedious part since I manually did the ruching with the needle and thread.
-I liked the fabric so much I didn’t want to take a chance on the automatic ruching feature from the serger plus it gave me more freedom to make the ruching more uniform and adjust if needed.
+Cynthia Rowley actually licenses her designs with Simplicity but I’m not sure if they carry one for this particular dress.
+I didn’t buy a pattern but drafted my own from a simple RTW shift dress sans ruffle hem with a few tweaks by adding more slant to the A-line than the dress I based my pattern from and adding the ruffle hem which was achieved by cutting a long rectangular piece of fabric.
+This was the most tedious part on this project since I manually did the ruching with the needle and thread.
+I liked the fabric so much I didn’t want to take a chance on the automatic ruching feature from the serger (which I admit I’m still quite a novice with the ruching foot) plus it gave me more freedom to make some adjustments so the ruched fabric wouldn’t come up short from being ruched too much to match the width of the dropwaist where it was to be attached.

 [Image Credit: Main Photo – craftsy.com]